 Conditions of the bikes

-– Functioning front and rear breaking system.
+– A functioning front and rear braking system.

 – The bikes must be equipped with front and rear light, rear reflector while cycling at night, through tunnels or under weather conditions that reduce the visibility significantly.
 Reflectors in the spokes and pedals are also recommended.